mklug/project_euler/README.md

-# project_euler
-My python solutions to some Project Euler problems
+I have found a lot of entertainment in solving problems in Project Euler.
+As per the rules, only solutions to the first 100 problems should be public.